frioux/blog/content/posts/install-and-configure-the-ms-odbc-driver-on-debian.md

 the native client doesn't build against version 2.
 The next commands should do
 that:

+    $ cd /usr/lib
+    $ sudo ln -s x86_64-linux-gnu/libodbc.so.2 libodbc.so.1
+    $ sudo ln -s x86_64-linux-gnu/libodbccr.so.2 libodbccr.so.1
+    $ sudo ln -s x86_64-linux-gnu/libodbcinst.so.2 libodbcinst.so.1

 Add a couple of symlinks in /usr/lib and the driver can find what it needs.